hsteude/Concept-Learning-for-CPS/README.md

 # Concept Learning for CPS (Code for Paper)

-This repository contains the codes for the paper "LEARNING PHYSICAL CONCEPTS IN CPS: A CASE STUDY WITH A THREE-TANK SYSTEM".
+This repository contains the code for the paper [Learning Physical Concepts in CPS: A Case Study with a Three-Tank System](https://arxiv.org/abs/2111.14151).
 All experiments and the figures contained in the paper should be reproducible.

 This repo is structured as follows: